MattWindsor91/baps3-spec/comms/internal/feature-end.md

 Provides the `END` response, sent when an audio source ends of its own accord.

+This feature mainly exists to enable other features, such as `Playlist.AutoAdvance`.

 ## Dependencies

 `End` has no dependencies.